Polymerase chain reaction: Advantages

 PCR has a number of advantages.
-It is fairly simple to understand and to use, and produces results rapidly.
-The technique is highly sensitive with the potential to produce millions to billions of copies of a specific product for sequencing, cloning, and analysis. qRT-PCR shares the same advantages as the PCR, with an added advantage of quantification of the synthesized product.
+It is fairly simple to understand and to use and produces results rapidly.
+The technique is highly sensitive with the potential to produce millions to billions of copies of a specific product for sequencing, cloning, and analysis. qRT-PCR shares the same advantages as PCR, with an added advantage of quantification of the synthesized product.
 Therefore, it has its uses to analyze alterations of gene expression levels in tumors, microbes, or other disease states.

 PCR is a very powerful and practical research tool.
-The sequencing of unknown etiologies of many diseases are being figured out by the PCR.
-The technique can help identify the sequence of previously unknown viruses related to those already known and thus give us a better understanding of the disease itself.
-If the procedure can be further simplified and sensitive non-radiometric detection systems can be developed, the PCR will assume a prominent place in the clinical laboratory for years to come.
+It is helping to uncover the sequences behind the previously unknown etiologies of many diseases.
+The technique can help identify the sequences of previously unknown viruses related to those already known, thus giving us a better understanding of the disease itself.
+If the procedure can be further simplified and sensitive non-radiometric detection systems can be developed, PCR will assume a prominent place in the clinical laboratory for years to come.

 Limitations

 One major limitation of PCR is that prior information about the target sequence is necessary in order to generate the primers that will allow its selective amplification.
 This means that, typically, PCR users must know the precise sequence(s) upstream of the target region on each of the two single-stranded templates in order to ensure that the DNA polymerase properly binds to the primer-template hybrids and subsequently generates the entire target region during DNA synthesis.
+The limitation is offset when using arbitrarily amplified DNA techniques such as DNA amplification fingerprinting (DAF) or randomly amplification of polymorphic DNA (RAPD).
+These DNA profiling methods use arbitrary primers in PCR reactions that do not require sequence knowledge.

 Like all enzymes, DNA polymerases are also prone to error, which in turn causes mutations in the PCR fragments that are generated.

 Another limitation of PCR is that even the smallest amount of contaminating DNA can be amplified, resulting in misleading or ambiguous results.
 To minimize the chance of contamination, investigators should reserve separate rooms for reagent preparation, the PCR, and analysis of product.
 Reagents should be dispensed into single-use aliquots.
 Pipettors with disposable plungers and extra-long pipette tips should be routinely used.
 It is moreover recommended to ensure that the lab set-up follows a unidirectional workflow.
 No materials or reagents used in the PCR and analysis rooms should ever be taken into the PCR preparation room without thorough decontamination.

 Environmental samples that contain humic acids may inhibit PCR amplification and lead to inaccurate results.